 Understanding Workers Compensation Claims on Long Island

-Gilbert, Blaszcyk & Milburn LLP
+- Gilbert, Blaszcyk & Milburn LLP

-• Dec 2, 2025
+- Dec 2, 2025

-• 3 min read
+- 4 min read

-Overview of Workers Compensation Claims
+Overview of Workers Compensation Claims in Suffolk County, NY

 Long Island has a diverse economy with industries ranging from healthcare and retail to construction and manufacturing.
-Each sector presents unique risks that influence the frequency and type of workers compensation claims filed.
+Each sector presents unique risks that influence the frequency and type of workers' compensation claims filed.

-• Volume of claims: Recent data shows that Long Island experiences thousands of workers compensation claims annually.
+Volume of Claims: Recent data shows that Long Island experiences thousands of workers' compensation claims annually.
 The number fluctuates based on economic activity and seasonal work patterns.

-• Common industries affected: Construction, healthcare, and retail sectors report the highest number of claims due to the physical nature of the work and exposure to hazards.
+Common Industries Affected: Construction, healthcare, and retail sectors report the highest number of claims due to the physical nature of the work and exposure to hazards.

-• Types of injuries: Musculoskeletal injuries, slips and falls, and repetitive strain injuries dominate the claims filed.
+Types of Injuries: Musculoskeletal injuries, slips and falls, and repetitive strain injuries dominate the claims filed.

 Understanding these factors helps employers focus on prevention and improve workplace safety programs.